-This whole week has been an up and down rollercoaster, but one of the things that went really well was baking this grain free pumpkin granola.
-It sounds silly when you think about it, but for me, baking and cooking and being in my kitchen is my happy place and when everything feels like it’s going to shit, it picks me back up.
+This whole week has been a rollercoaster, but one of the things that went really well was this grain free pumpkin granola.
+It sounds silly when you think about it, but for me, baking and cooking is my happy place and when everything feels like it’s going to shit, it picks me back up.
 What works for you?
 When things just don’t seem to be going right and it is out of your direct control, how do you cope?
 I know I have written about different ways to deal with stress and anxiety before and I find all of those very useful.
 But nothing beats having some comforting food around, even better when you spent some time making it yourself.

-The lows I’ve experienced this past week have been personal ones and something that I am not yet ready to talk about, because it isn’t my story to tell.
+The lows I’ve experienced have been personal ones and something that I’m not yet ready to talk about, because it isn’t my story to tell.
 But I will say this- please don’t take for granted those around you.
 The ones you love and know will always be there.
 Check in with them, talk to them and appreciate them.
 I know that we all know this lesson, but it can be easy to forget it sometimes.
 Until something happens and then we are reminded of just how important someone is in our lives.

 Why Listening to Our Bodies Is So Necessary:

 It is also important to listen to our bodies.
 They do give us clues when something isn’t quite right.
 It can be small things, like a nagging cold that won’t go away, the inability to have a bowel movement or issues with your hormones.
 These things we simply view as an inconvenience are vital to our health.
 They tell us that something isn’t quite right and it is so important to listen.
 This is another reason why I love intuitive eating.
 Because although the main component of it is about the eating, it is also much more.
 It helps us get in tune with our bodies in a much deeper way.
 It reminds us that we need to put self-care first and foremost.
 And when it begins to slip, little issues arise that give us an indication something is out of balance.

 If you want to learn more about intuitive eating and emotional, download my free guide and workbook below.